 We recently took a trip to Brunswick, Georgia.
 Unfortunately it wasn’t all for fun, but we did manage to make a little time for some fun things, like seeing Driftwood Beach!

-Located at the northern tip of Jekyll Island, Driftwood Beach is truly unlike any beach we have ever seen.
+Positioned at the northern tip of Jekyll Island, Driftwood Beach is truly unlike any beach we have ever seen.

 The Atlantic Ocean’s salt water killed the trees, but they remain mostly preserved as driftwood.

 Just a cursory glance at the hashtag #driftwoodbeach on Instagram shows breathtaking bridal portraits and travel blogger photos.

-We did see one family playing in the edge of the water, but for the most part people were wearing dry clothes and playing on land.
+We did see one family playing in the edge of the water, but for the most part, people were wearing dry clothes and playing on land.

 There were plenty of people lounging in hammocks, taking pictures, climbing trees, and playing with their pups.

 It is truly a unique experience and I hope we get a chance to visit again in the future.

 You can see more of our other family adventures here: